Ellednera/MapSearching/README.md

 #### public CityMap()
 The default constructor.
 This will set and connect all the Stations.
 You can also add-on connections if you want to :)

-The number of layers by default is now 5 instaed of 3
+The number of layers to pass to asset::CityMap::processFullNetwork is 5

 #### public void createBridges(Station s1, Station s2)
 Connects 2 *Stations* in one go.
 This is the minimum stations that can be connected.

+This means that the stations are bi-directional.
+However, this is not taken into consideration during the route searching process :)

 #### private void updateStationRecord(Station s1, Station s2)
 This method will be called by the *createBridges* method.
 The record is needed for the actual searching based on user input.